yekigoc/akomantoso/scripts/trunk/readme.txt

 1)

-You will need to install xsltproc and wget
+You will need to install xsltproc wget and php5-cli

 Run :

-sudo apt-get install xsltproc wget
+sudo apt-get install xsltproc wget php5-cli

+You will also need to install Oxygen 13.1

 2)

-Run generate_xsd.sh

-3)

-Use the generated akomantoso20.xsd as the input for the step_one and step_two scripts.

-The original schema is also provided as akomantoso20_original.xsd

-4)
-The provided settings.xml is the exported documentation generation config for Oxygen
+From the folder with this readme, run :

+OXYGEN=/path/to/oxygen/13.1 ./generate_docs.sh

+3) The above (2) will generate a folder called ./docs with the generated and reformatted documentation.